jrscorca/FetchRecipes/README.md

 * Clean Architecture & SOLID Principles

-  * Because this is a Staff level position, I prioritized architectural integrity over UI polish.
+  * Because this is a staff level position, I prioritized MVVM, clean architecture, and SOLID principles over UI polish.
   * Implemented clear layering and separation of concerns
   * Focused on creating a maintainable, scalable foundation that can be expanded upon and easily followed by other developers.